pimcore/advanced-object-search/README.md

 # Pimcore Advanced Object Search via OpenSearch or Elasticsearch

+> [!WARNING]
+> This bundle won't be migrated to Pimcore Studio and therefore will be deprecated with 7.1.

 Advanced Object Search bundle provides advanced object search in Pimcore backend powered by search index technology (OpenSearch or Elasticsearch).